Did John F Kennedy Serve In The Military

 Consider the qualities that Kennedy demonstrated during the PT-109 incident: his courage, his ability to make quick decisions under pressure, his concern for the well-being of his crew, and his unwavering determination to survive.
 These qualities are essential for effective leadership in any context.

 Think about how you can apply these lessons to your own life.
-How can you develop your own leadership skills?
 How can you cultivate resilience in the face of challenges?
+Which means how can you develop your own leadership skills?
 How can you demonstrate courage and integrity in your actions?

 FAQ About John F. Kennedy's Military Service